Venezuela crisis: How the political situation escalated

 Opposition lawmakers have been barred from standing for office, some have been arrested and others have gone into exile.
 The United Nations has accused the government of using a strategy of instilling fear in its population to retain power.

 The South American country has been caught in a downward spiral for years with growing political discontent further fuelled by skyrocketing hyperinflation, power cuts and shortages of food and medicine.

+Close to five million Venezuelans have left the country in recent years.
 But what exactly is behind the crisis rocking Venezuela?

 Who's the president?

 The move was a direct challenge to the power of President Maduro, who had been sworn in to a second six-year term in office just two weeks previously.